thinkdatascience/thinkdatascience.github.io/_posts/2019-08-08-write-a-new-post.md

 - It doesn't inform whether a chosen model is good or bad.
 - Never tells that data and predictions are biased or not.

 A model can have a low or a high R-Squared value.
 And, it is not necessarily good or bad.
 A model with low R-Squared value can be a good model or a model with high R-Squared value can be a poor fitted model, and vice-versa.
+It is recommended to see residual plot or Adjusted R-Squared to interpret the linear model.

+## Adjusted R-Squared

+The adjusted R-squared lets us to compare the descriptive power of regression models that include multiple predictors in the model.

+It solves the problem associated with R-Squared.
+Whenever we add a new predictor to a model, R-Squared value always increase irrespective of the fact that whether the added predictor is significant or not.
+So, it looks better for the fact that it has more variable but in reality it is not.
+It is necessary that it's value to be adjusted.
+Therefore, Adjusted R-Squared came to be better metric to evaluate a model.
+It only increases whenever a significant predictor is added to a model or, a given predictor improves the model more than what is predicted by chance otherwise it decreases.
+Whenever we have an overfitting situation, a high value of R-squared is obtained even though the model has less generalizability.